-- 1 large quick drying towel between us (already travelling with) – I would just take a small one, we even contemplate cutting this up to reduce weight.
+- 1 large quick-drying towel between us (already traveling with) – I would just take a small one, we even contemplate cutting this up to reduce weight.

 **** We took one shower on the trail, a smaller travel towel is useful for drying your hands/face/other areas if you have a bed bath.
 Walking around with wet hands and face is likely to lead to chapping. ****

 Our guide to buying the best travel towels is now available – our favorite dries us well and fits in the palm of our hands.
 Find out more about how to buy the best travel towels.

 - Toilet Paper & Tissues (we should have brought 2 x the amount – it’s expensive on the trail)

 - Shee Pee – saves going out of the tent in the night!